kravisankaran/fatEar/README.md

 1. If no search parameters are specified
 2. If nothing matches the search parameters

+## Show Playlist page (/showplaylist)

+### Features:

+1. Users can see all the playlists they have created since the beginning

+## Add Playlist page (/playlist)

+### Features:

+1. Users can create a new playlist using this page
+2. They can add a playlist name, choose songs from the database and add a description for their playlist
+3. Songs they add for a new playlist shall be displayed in the bottom of the screen once its inserted

+### Error Handling

+1. User can make only one playlist with the same name
+2. User must choose at least one song
+3. User must have a playlist name

 ## Post page (/post)

 ### Features: